 The course was mapped from an electronic enduro computer that displays to 1/100th of a mile.
-It has been calibrated to within a few feet of an exact mile.
+It has been calibrated daily to within a few feet of an exact mile.
 It doesn't get more exact than that!
 (Nothing but the best for you riders!)
-As the flyer said, there will be speedometer resets about every 10-15 miles to accommodate speedometer error should your speedo happen to be slightly off.
+As the flyer said, there will be speedometer resets about every 10-20 miles to accommodate speedometer error should your speedo happen to be slightly off.
 Throughout the ride, if you are ever in doubt: stay on the main course.
 Follow YOUR selected course only.
-If you elect to ride the easier route and end up just following someone else (who, unknown to you, is a more advanced rider and may be riding the A course), you may end up on the advanced sections and will really not like yourself.
+If you elect to ride the easier route and end up just following someone else (who, unknown to you, is a more advanced rider and may be riding the A course), you may end up on the advanced sections and you will really not like yourself.
 The same goes for the advanced riders - you might be bored on the easier sections.
-Elevations range from about 500 feet to around 6,000 feet, so prepare for possible carburetor jetting, temperature and clothing changes.
-There may be last minute course changes, due to land closure issues, weather or people thinking we're Hell's Angels.
+Elevations range normally from about 500 feet to around 6,000 feet, so prepare for possible carburetor jetting, temperature and clothing changes.
+There may be last-minute course changes, due to land-closure issues, weather or people thinking we're Hell's Angels.
 We'll let you know what the changes are at sign-up.
-Lunches will be provided for you on both days, but you can also purchase other eats at the one Chevron Station.
+Lunches will be provided for you on both days, but you can also purchase other eats at the local establishments.
 Gas stops will be at the most, about every 70-80 miles.

 We prefer (and the Forest Service requested) riders to go out in segments of two bikes per group.
 Two bikes allow one rider to help the other if there is a break down or if one rider gets stuck.
 More than three bikes tends to create a long accordion effect, intimidates non-motorcyclists and makes a large amount of dust on the dirt roads (if the weather is dry).
-If you come by yourself, we can assign you with a riding buddy of the same skill level.
+If you come by yourself, we can assign you with a riding buddy of the same skill level - just bring it up at the daily rider's meeting.
 Let us know.
 If you break down, stay on the course!
 Our friendly sweep crew will be happy to assist you if they can find you!
 They will be out on the course about a half hour after the last rider leaves the start.
-You will be required to leave something of value (like an AMA card, Costco card, AA card ©, etc.) before you can leave the start of the event.
-If it's not something of value (like a business card), you will NOT be allowed to leave.
+You will be required to leave something of value (like an AMA card, Costco card, AA card 2, etc.) before you can leave the start of the event.
+If it's not something of value (like a business card), you will NOT be allowed to leave, so do NOT act surprised when we require this at the start checkpoint of each day!
 This way if you bail out early halfway through the event and don't tell anyone, you will check in at the finish to pick up what you left and we will know you made it back in.
 If an emergency dictates that you must take a shortcut back, tell someone the route you are going first & turn in your scorecard at a checkpoint or the finish!
-If we spend all night looking for you (since we don't know if you came in or not) and we find out later that you came in without turning in your card, the club will personally put your name in as many junk mail, spam lists as possible and publicly flog you! © We recommend riding with your high-beam light on, instead of low-beam.
+If we spend all night looking for you (since we don't know if you came in or not) and we find out later that you came in without turning in your card, the club will personally put your name in as many junk mail, spam lists as possible and publicly flog you!
+3 We recommend riding with your high-beam light on, instead of low-beam.
 It's a little brighter, but at least you are seen by oncoming vehicles.